Amy Casey Cooks

 meatballs baking in tomato sauce

-suggestions and tips
+Suggestions and tips

 • The meatballs are extra tender with the addition of bread soaked and mashed with whole milk.
 Be sure to really mash the bread.
 You do not want any bread chunks in the meatballs.